-As provincial travel restrictions are anticipated to be eased on June 15, and with Canada-wide travel looking to begin on July 1, Kelowna is expecting a busy summer, with visitors coming in from all over B.C., Alberta, and provinces to the east — over 90 percent of all travel into the Okanagan comes from Canadian tourists.
+With Canada-wide recreational travel set to begin on July 1, Kelowna is expecting a busy summer, with visitors coming in from all over B.C., Alberta, and provinces to the east — over 90 percent of all travel into the Okanagan comes from Canadian tourists.

 “Once people have a light at the end of the tunnel around vaccination and when it’s safe to travel again, we expect bookings and inquiries to go up,” says Natalie Corbett, president of the Kelowna Hotel Motel Association, and ‘director of continuous improvement’ with Hotel Zed and Accent Inn in Kelowna.
 “We saw that last summer — we had a really busy July and August.”